SvenGDK/PS-Multi-Tools/README.md

 - Convert ".iso" files to ".PBP" or ".PBP" to ".iso"
 - Extract ".PBP" files
 - Open, create & view ".PBP" files
-- Emulator downloads
+- Updated & new emulator downloads
-- Firmware downloads
+- Updated & new firmware downloads
-- Homebrew downloads
+- Updated & new homebrew downloads
-- Windows Tools downloads
+- Updated & new Windows Tools downloads
 #### PS Vita changes
 - Improved support for the PS Vita console
 - The backup manager now supports loading PSV encrypted/decrypted game folders & ".pkg" files and displays informations about it, including game art